Hindu temple architecture: Styles

 The ancient Hindu texts on architecture such as Brihatsamhita and others, states Michell, classify temples into five orders based on their typological features: Nagara, Dravida, Vesara, ellipse and rectangle.
 The plan described for each include square, octagonal and apsidal.
 Their horizontal plan regulates the vertical form.
 Each temple architecture in turn has developed its own vocabulary, with terms that overlap but do not necessarily mean exactly the same thing in another style and may apply to a different part of the temple.
 Following a general historical division, the early Hindu temples, up to the 7th or 8th century, are often called classical or ancient temples, while those after the classical period to the 12th or 13th century are sometimes referred to as medieval.
 However, this division does not reflect a major break in Hindu architecture, which continued to evolve gradually across these periods.
+In the Mithila region of the Indian subcontinent, a unique architectural style of Hindu temples, was identified by the American archeologist D B Spooner.
+In the 19th century, during his survey and studies regarding the architectural aspect of the temples in the region, he noticed the unique architectural style prevalent in the Mithila region and recognised its identification as Tirhut style temples.
+These temples were commissioned by the kings in the region.

 The style of Hindu temple architecture is not only the result of the theology, spiritual ideas, and the early Hindu texts but also a result of innovation driven by regional availability of raw materials and the local climate.
 Some materials of construction were imported from distant regions, but much of the temples were built from readily available materials.
 In some regions, such as in South Karnataka, the local availability of soft stone led to Hoysala architects to innovate architectural styles that are difficult with hard crystalline rocks.
 In other places, artists used to cut granite or other stones to build temples and create sculptures.
 Rock faces allowed artists to carve cave temples or a region's rocky terrain encouraged monolithic rock-cut temple architecture.
 In regions where stones were unavailable, brick temples flourished.
 Hindu temple architecture has historically been affected by the building material available in each region, its "tonal value, texture and structural possibilities" states Michell.